ON-DEMAND TALENT.

 SPREADSHEET OPTIMIZATION

 MS Excel can be a powerful tool.
 Poorly designed XLS can consume time; create needless risk and provide limited insight.
-Redesigned XLS (and data/workflows) may radically improve operational efficiency and elevate functional maturity.
+Redesigned XLS (and data/workflows) may radically improve operational efficiency and functional maturity.

 There are costs and risks to any program of action.
 But these are far less that the long-range costs & risks from comfortable inaction